Bozeman, MT S21

 Perspectives Global, Round Rock TX

 Yvonne from Austin, Texas loves mobilizing Christians and entire churches to find and engage their God-designed role for participation in the completion of the Great Commission.
-Yvonne's varied career experience includes the corporate world, local church ministry, mission ministry, and managing a non-profit organization.
+Currently on staff with Perspectives Global, Yvonne's varied career experience includes the corporate world, local church ministry, mission ministry, and managing a non-profit organization.
 She has worked with the Perspectives movement for over 25 years both nationally and internationally.
 Her overseas field experience includes one year in Russia and travel in 40 nations.
-She holds a Doctor of Ministry in Missions and Cross-Cultural Studies from Gordon-Conwell Theological Seminary. b
+She holds a Doctor of Ministry in Missions and Cross-Cultural Studies from Gordon-Conwell Theological Seminary.

 Date: Wednesday, January 27, 2021